emptymalei/deep-learning/dl/time-series/timeseries-data.data-augmentation.md

 ## Applying the Synthetic Data to Model Training

-Once we prepared the synthetic dataset, there are two strategies to include them in our model training.[@Bandara2020-yp]
+Once we prepared the synthetic dataset, there are two strategies to include them in our model training [@Bandara2020-yp].

 | Strategy  |  Description |
 |---|---|